arguello/arguello.github.io/_posts/2015-02-11-fledgling-lisper.md

 ###Gabby Chose the Path to Racket!

 She can still learn Ruby after she gets a handle on Lisp, but that might be like going back to high school after she graduates college.

+Gabby is competitive, and her sister Ariel is several chapters ahead of her - so this could get interesting.